-An unprecendeted training programme focused on Integrative Molecular & Cellular Biology, gathering:
+An unprecendeted training programme focused on Integrative Molecular & Cellular Biology, gathering: 4 Research Clusters

-- Cutting-edge technological ressources of 4 national infrastructures in Health Biology - The insectarium I2MC, an equipment of excellence - 4 host institutes (IGBMC, IBMC, IBMP, GMGM) RESEARCH TECHHNOLOGY TRAINING INNOVATION For whom?
+- Cutting-edge technological ressources of 3 national infrastructures in Health Biology - The insectarium I2MC, an equipment of excellence - 5 host institutes (IGBMC, IBMC, IBMP, GMGM, INSERM U 1110) RESEARCH TECHNOLOGY TRAINING INNOVATION For whom?

-Undergraduate or graduate students with a strong motivation for research & insterested in the different areas of biological sciences What for?
+Undergraduate or graduate students

+with a strong motivation for research& insterested in the different areas of

+biological sciences

+What for?

-- A high-level training programme for Masters & PhD students - Add-on training modules at Master level - Additional internships in laboratories - Summer schools for undergraduates & Master students ith the joint support of the University of Strasbourg (Faculty of Life Sciences & Doctoral School V of Life and Health), the CNRS arepsilon the Inserm, this programme has a triple ambition to strongly link training to research, to enhance the thematic strengths of the Strasbourg site, and to contribute to its international visibility. hat is a Laboratory of Excellence (LabEx)?
+- A high-level training programme for Masters & PhD students - Add-on training modules at Master level - Additional internships in laboratories - Summer schools for undergraduates & Master students With the joint support of the University of Strasbourg (Faculty of Life Sciences & Doctoral School of Life and Health & the Interdisciplinary Thematic Institute " ITI IMCBio+ "), the CNRS & the Inserm, this programme has a triple ambition to strongly link training to research, to enhance the research strengths of the Strasbourg site, and to contribute to its international visibility. hat is a Research Cluster (former: LabEx)?

-Allowing the recruitment or retention in France of scientists of a very high level or high potential, the significant funding granted to these LabExes makes it possible to increase scientific excellence and originality, the transfer of the knowledge produced and, by the same token, the international attractiveness of French research. abEx INRT
+Allowing the recruitment or retention in France of scientists of a very high level or high potential, the significant funding granted to these Research Clusters allows to increase scientific excellence and originality, the transfer of the knowledge produced and, by the same token, the international attractiveness of French research. esearch Cluster INRT

-The "Laboratory of Excellence" Integrative biology: Nuclear dynamics, Regenerative and Translational medicine (INRT).
+The Research Cluster (further: RC) Integrative biology: Nuclear dynamics, Regenerative and Translational medicine (INRT).
 The INRT is driven by the Institute of Genetic and molecular Biology (IGBMC).
-This programme explores mechanisms of the regulation of gene expression in development, physiology, and disease by building upon the strengths of the IGBMC departments and on its emerging scientific research areas, by developing a cutting edge technology and support framework to tackle major questions of fundamental and clinical relevance. abEx Mitocross pathologies such as Alzheimer's disease or some cases of cancer and diabetes.
-The MitoCross aim is to deepen the knowledge of the molecular mechanisms governing mitochondrial biogenesis, genetics and cross-talk with the nucleus and to exploit this knowledge to understand biochemical mechanisms of mitochondrial dysfunctions, to envision agronomic applications and innovative therapies. abEx NetRNA
+This programme explores mechanisms of the regulation of gene expression in development, physiology, and disease by building upon the strengths of the IGBMC departments and on its emerging scientific research areas, by developing a cutting edge technology and support framework to tackle major questions of fundamental and clinical relevance.
+Q esearch Cluster Mitocross

-The Labex MitoCross is constituted by seven teams from three Strasbourg Institutes, the Molecular Genetics, Genomics, Microbiology (GMGM), the Institute of Plant Molecular Biology (IBMP) and the Architecture and Reactivity of the RNA, working on various aspects of mitochondrial research.
-They are also implicated in aging, incurable neuromuscular diseases & common
+The RC MitoCross is constituted by seven teams from three Strasbourg Institutes, the Molecular Genetics, Genomics, Microbiology (GMGM), the Institute of Plant Molecular Biology (IBMP) and the Architecture and Reactivity of the RNA, working on various aspects of mitochondrial research.
+They are also implicated in aging, incurable neuromuscular diseases & common pathologies such as Alzheimer's disease or some cases of cancer and diabetes.
+The MitoCross aim is to deepen the knowledge of the molecular mechanisms governing mitochondrial biogenesis, genetics and cross-talk with the nucleus and to exploit this knowledge to understand biochemical mechanisms of mitochondrial dysfunctions, to envision agronomic applications and innovative therapies. esearch Cluster NetRNA

-The LabEx NetRNA gathers 12 teams from 3 CNRS units located at the Institute of Molecular and Cellular Biology (IBMC) and the Institute of Plant Molecular Biology (IBMP).
+The RC NetRNA gathers 12 teams from 3 CNRS units located at the Institute of Molecular and Cellular Biology (IBMC) and the Institute of Plant Molecular Biology (IBMP).
 The general objective is to gain fundamental knowledge on regulatory RNAs and their machineries that play key roles in stress-related and adaptive responses, immune responses, host-pathogen interactions, and in human infectious diseases.
 The broad range of organisms (pathogens, plants, mammals, insects) allows to assess similarities and differences between regulatory RNA networks in various phyla or species.
-The consortium is based on shared conceptualization and broad collective expertise and on the use of sophisticated instrumentation.
+The consortium is based on shared conceptualization and broad collective expertise and on the use of sophisticated instrumentation. esearch Cluster HepSYS